Austin-Bennett/AustinUtils/README.md

 # Str

-**
-I dont like the standard library string, so I made this one, with support for appending more than just strings, it has (almost) all the functionality from std::string too so almost 0 compromise using it, and even more features will be added soon, including a wstr type for wide characters **
+**I dont like the standard library string, so I made this one, with support for appending more than just strings, and lots more modifier methods, it has (almost) all the functionality from std::string too meaning there is almost 0 compromise to using it, and even more features will be added soon, including a wstr type for wide characters**

 **Contains:**
 ```